FabianPieroth/DRL-in-multi-stage-games/README.md

 source ./sequential-auctions-on-gpu/bin/activate
 ```

 Due to older dependencies, setuptools and pip need to have a specific version as well.
-Therefore check or run:
+(See https://stackoverflow.com/questions/77124879/pip-extras-require-must-be-a-dictionary-whose-values-are-strings-or-lists-of for more information.)
+Therefore, check or run:
 ```bash
 pip install setuptools==65.5.0 pip==21  # gym 0.21 installation is broken with more recent versions pip install wheel==0.38.0